Ruin0x11/intellij-lsp-server/README.md

 A plugin for IntelliJ IDEA that embeds a Language Server Protocol server, allowing other editors to use IntelliJ's features.

 ## Usage
 Run `gradle runIde` in the repo root to open a testing instance of IDEA.
-Alternatively, if you're feeling brave, you can download a release and install it in your copy of IDEA.
+Alternatively, if you're feeling brave, you can run `gradle buildPlugin` or download a release and install it in your copy of IDEA.
 The server will start automatically on TCP port 8080 when the IDE is loaded.

 ## Caveats
 - Alpha-quality, and probably really unstable.